alchemyplatform/create-web3-dapp/.github/README.md

    Everything you need to create Web3 Dapps.

 -   [Creating an App](#creating-an-app) – How to create a new app.
--   [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create Web3 Dapp
+-   [Docs](https://docs.alchemy.com/create-web3-dapp) – How to develop apps bootstrapped with Create Web3 Dapp

 Create Web3 DApp works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/alchemyplatform/create-web3-dapp/issues/new).<br>